 New England Landscape Futures

-Learn how to navigate and interpret the NELF Explorer in this four minute video.
+Learn how to navigate and interpret the NELF Explorer with this four minute video!

 Frequently Asked Questions

 How can I stay informed about NELF Explorer news and events?

 Why can't I zoom in all the way?

 There is a limit on how far a user can zoom in with the NELF Explorer because the NELF maps are not intended to be used at a hyper-local scale, such as your backyard.
 There is stochasticity (randomness) in the land use change model, and each time the model is run your backyard may or may not experience change.
 For this reason, the NELF maps are most appropriate for uses at the town scale or larger, where hyper-local variations average out to show broad geographical trends.

 How is the NELF Explorer different from other map-based tools?